rblades/dhworkbook_master/docs/supporting materials/leaflet.txt.md

 The [leaflet.js](http://leafletjs.com/) library allows you to create quite nice interactive maps in a web-browser, that are also mobile friendly.
 Here, we'll build a map that uses our georectified map as the base layer (rather than as an image overlay).
 I won't go into the details, but rather will provide you enough guidance to get going.
 The documentation for Leaflet is quite extensive, and many other tutorials abound.

 ## Setup
-1. create a new github repository for this exercise.
+1\.
+Create a new github repository for this exercise.
+2\.
 Create a new branch called ```gh-pages```.
 We will be putting our html on the gh-pages branch, so that ```<your username>/github.io/<repo>map.html``` can serve us up the webpage when we're done.
-2. Leaflet comes with a number of [excellent tutorials](http://leafletjs.com/examples.html).
+3\.
+Leaflet comes with a number of [excellent tutorials](http://leafletjs.com/examples.html).
 We're going to look at the [first one](http://leafletjs.com/examples/quick-start.html).
+4\.
 Go to the [leaflet quick-start tutorial](http://leafletjs.com/examples/quick-start.html) and read through it carefully.
 In essence, you create a webpage that draws its instructions on how to handle geographic data and how to style that data from the leaflet.js source.
 That way, the browser knows how to render all the geographic information you're about to give it.

 Do you see where leaflet is calling on geographic information?
 This bit:

 ```javascript
 L.tileLayer('http://{s}.tiles.mapbox.com/v3/MapID/{z}/{x}/{y}.png', {